-Au thor Trai nslator Rea der Reality Selection Stylization Text in foreign language → Reading Translation Text in translator's language → Reading Concretization quandaries that the translator had to go through.
-At least he should not see them if the translation is accurate.
+Author Trai nslator Rea der Reality Selection Stylization Text in foreign language → Reading Translation Text in translator's language → Reading Concretization

 Translation is the product of the translation process.
 However, the recipient of the text perceives the text as a final product of the translator.
-He does not see all the struggles and
+The recipient of the text does not see all the struggles and quandaries that the translator had to go through.
+At least the recipient should not see them if the translation is accurate.

-The process of translation consists of four levels:
+According to Peter Newmark the process of translation consists of four levels:

 - 1. Textual level

 - 2. The referential level

 - 3. The cohesive level

-- 4. Level of naturalness
+- 4. Level of naturalness (1988, 19).

 Textual level is the level of a source language level.
-On this level, translators tries to find the right equivalents in the target language.
-Other aspect is the decoding of the syntactical structure of the original text and transformation of a text into the target text.
+On this level, translators try to find the right equivalents in the target language.
+Other aspect is the decoding of the syntactical structure of the original text and transformation of a text into the target text (Newmark 1988, 19).

 The referential level deals with content and it is closely related to the textual level.
 It deals with events and object that translator has to visualize.
-After that, he builds a conceptual representation.
+After that, he builds a conceptual representation (Newmark 1988, 19).

 The cohesive level is more general than grammatical.
 It links textual and referential levels together.
-The cohesive level follows the structure and mood of the text and traces the feeling and emotions and other aspects of the original text.
+The cohesive level follows the structure and mood of the text and traces the feeling and emotions and other aspects of the original text (Newmark 1988, 19).

-The level of naturalness is oriented on the target text if the translation make sense and if it is naturally readable.
+The level of naturalness is oriented on the target text if the translation makes sense and if it is naturally readable.
 The level of naturalness focuses on the appropriateness of a language in certain situations.
+On the other hand, translation should reflect the naturalness of the original text (Newmark 1988, 19).

-4.3 Approach to a text according to Newmark
+3.3 Approach to a text according to Newmark

-There are two purposes why to read the original text.
+There are two purposes why translators read the original text.
 The first one is to get the overall knowledge of the text.
 The second reason is to analyze the text from the translator's point of view.
-Which included finding the appropriate way how to approach to the text and focusing on the intention of the text.
-(Newmark 1988, 12)
+Which included finding the appropriate way how to approach to the text and focusing on the intention of the text (Newmark 1988, 12).

 The intention of the text depicts the author's point of view on the subject of matter.
-There might be texts that describes a direct speech between several characters.
 The language used may be the indicator of different points of views.
-The intention of the translator is usually identical to the intention of the author of the original text.
-(Newmark 1988, 13)
+The intention of the translator is usually identical to the intention of the author of the original text (Newmark 1988, 13).

-4.4 Approach to a text according to Levý
+3.4 Approach to a text according to Levý